-The Columbia Gator Club offers a one-time scholarship of $1,000 to freshmen entering UF from the Midlands area.
+The Columbia Gator Club offers a one-time scholarship of $1,000 every year to freshmen entering UF for the Fall semester from the Midlands area.
 The number of scholarships awarded in any given year is based on the number of qualified applicants.
-The deadline for Fall 2018 is July 1, 2018.
+The annual deadline is July 1st.

 Read below for an update on Sara Riehm, Fall 2014 Columbia Gator Club scholarship recipient:

 My name is Sara Riehm and I was a recent recipient of the Columbia Gator Club scholarship.
 I just finished up my first year at the wonderful University of Florida.
 It has been an amazing start to my college education and I would like to share with you some of the experiences I have been lucky enough to have had with the money I received from the scholarship.

 First, I would like to tell you about my sorority.
 When I chose to attend the University of Florida, I knew that I would be six hours away from all my family and friends.
 I knew that I would be starting over—not knowing a single person.
 Luckily, at the beginning of the year, I went through Panhellenic Recruitment and found myself on the lawn of the bright pink Phi Mu house on Bid Day.
 I am now an initiated member of the sorority and can proudly say that I have made friendships that will last me a lifetime; this sisterhood has truly given me a home away from home.

 Next, I would like to tell you about my academic endeavors.
 I began the year majoring Microbiology and Cell Science and I earned a 3.44 GPA for my first year at UF.
 During my second semester, however, I enrolled in a class called Introduction to Human Nutrition and it turned my world upside down.
 I had found my true passion and immediately began looking into changing my major to Dietetics.
 I am currently still in the process of switching my major over to Dietetics but I am very excited to see where this new found passion takes me!